How to Create and Test Your Business Name

-In addition, you want to make sure your company's name informs marketing efforts, in other words, the name should help you market your company to potential customers.
-And bear in mind that conventional wisdom suggests a business name have 11 or fewer letters and four syllables maximum.
+In addition, you want to make sure your company's name informs marketing efforts.
+In other words, the name should help you market your company to potential customers.
+Bear in mind also that conventional wisdom suggests a business name have 11 or fewer letters and four syllables maximum.
 Don't get too wordy.

-More importantly, don't drop the ball on this aspect of your business.
-It shouldn't overwhelm you, but you should really spend some time deciding on the right name for your company.
-And be sure to test it before you commit: Ask yourself the right questions about what your business name conveys, and determine that no one else already has used the name.
+More importantly, don't take lightly the naming of your business.
+It shouldn't overwhelm you, but spend some time deciding on the right name for your company, and be sure to test it before you commit.
+Ask yourself the right questions about what your business name conveys and determine that no one else already has used it.

 Process for Choosing Your Company Name

-Here's a checklist of things to consider while you make this decision:
+Here's a checklist of things to consider in making the naming decision:

 - Who is your target audience?

 - What problems does your company help them solve?

 - What makes you different from the competition?

 If a common thread emerges among the answers to these questions, you're probably getting close to the business name.
 Think of ways to describe your company with these answers in mind.

 For instance, if you're starting a home security company and your business will provide inspections and evaluations of a family's house to assess their security—and potentially sell them an alarm system—you're probably going to include the word "security" in your company's name.
 You probably also want to consider words that convey peace of mind and trustworthiness, so your customers know you're reliable.